opsdroid/opsdroid/docs/examples/stocks-portfolio.md

 # Stocks Portfolio

-We will create a skill that will allow opsdroid to return info of specific stocks.
-It will also be able to store a portfolio of stocks and return each with the current market price and info of it.
+We will create a skill that will allow the opsdroid to return info on specific stocks.
+It will also be able to store a portfolio of stocks and return each with the current market price and information about them.

 This example will use [YFinace](https://github.com/ranaroussi/yfinance) to get the information of the stocks and [SQLite3](https://www.sqlite.org/index.html) to keep our portfolio when we close the bot.